-Cropland: Land used primarily for the direct production of agricultural products for harvest, including, but not limited to, land in row crops or close-grown crops, forage crops that are in a rotation with row or close-grown crops, permanent hay land, horticultural crops, orchards, vineyards, cropped woodland, marshes, cranberry bogs and other lands used to produce crops.
+Cropland: Land used primarily for the direct production of Agricultural products for harvest, including, but not limited to, land in row crops or close-grown crops, forage crops that are in a rotation with row or close-grown crops, permanent hay land, horticultural crops, orchards, vineyards, cropped woodland, marshes, cranberry bogs and other lands used to produce crops.
+It may include both irrigated and dryland areas.

-Crop productivity: The inherent capacity of a particular site to produce a crop, often measured in volume or weight.
+Crop productivity: The inherent capacity of a particular site to produce a crop, often measured in volume or weight per hectare.